gemmahardy/LiveBoldHealth/replit.md

 ## Communication Services
 - **Resend**: Transactional email service for automated click tracking notifications
-- **Custom chatbot implementation**: SunBot wellness concierge with session management and contextual responses
+- **Custom chatbot implementation**: SunBot wellness concierge with session management and contextual keyword-based responses.
+The chatbot provides information about membership tiers (Community Membership, Executive Team Package, Monthly A La Carte Menu), VO₂ Max testing, 90-day results guarantee, adventure experiences, the 6-step journey, and can answer questions about energy, wellness support, goals, scheduling, and Sunshine's background.
+All responses emphasize the brand messaging: "We simplify health — you live the results" and "The easiest way to feel better, perform higher, and live longer."